EricNohara/Portfolio-Website-Manager-Supabase/README.md

 - [npm](https://www.npmjs.com/) or [yarn](https://yarnpkg.com/)
 - [Supabase CLI](https://supabase.com/docs/guides/cli)

-## How to Set Up Supabase Backend
+## Supabase Backend Setup

 1. Follow [these steps](https://supabase.com/docs/guides/getting-started) to sign into supabase and create a new project
-2. Add database tables with the schemas provided
+2. Add database tables with the [schema](./doc/assets/schema.pdf) provided
+3. Create storage buckets for portraits, resumes, transcripts, and project thumbnails
-3. Follow [these steps](https://supabase.com/docs/guides/database/postgres/row-level-security) to add RLS policies to every table, only allowing users to access and mutate their own data when they are signed in
+4. Follow [these steps](https://supabase.com/docs/guides/database/postgres/row-level-security) to add RLS policies to every table, only allowing users to access and mutate their own data when they are signed in
-4. Set a minimum password length in the auth dashboard
+5. Set a minimum password length in the auth dashboard
-5. Copy the following information for .env.local file:
+6. Copy the following information for .env.local file:
    - The public url of the project
    - The ANON key for the project
    - The service role key for the project